-The ideal time is the second week in December, Saturday the 7th or Sunday the 8th.
+The ideal time is the second week of December.
 However, Christmas for Kids can work well very close to Christmas.
-This year, Saturday, December 21st or Sunday, December 22nd would be fine.
 It lets you tie the VBS to Christmas Eve.
 Some churches have had their VBS kids sing a carol on Christmas Eve.